Installing Infrared Heating Cost

 Mirror Infrared Panels

-Commonly used in bathrooms or decorative spaces, these panels double as functional mirrors.
-They’re on the pricier side of panel options.
+Commonly used in bathrooms or other areas for their aesthetic appeal, these infrared heating panels also double as functional mirrors.
+However, they are one of the more expensive infrared panel heater options.

 Pros